Yxider/OutlookTimeReporting/README.md

 ![Alt text](/images/DetailedReport.PNG?raw=true "Report form clipboard.")

+Tip: A custom button can be added to the ribbon i outlook to trigger the macro.

 # TODOs
 - Use category as a simple category and add the meeting title to another column in the report.
 - Fix hard coded swedish weekday value to a non-language dependant format.